Ramnik2003/StudentExpenseTracker/README.md

 - You can reload the state of my application by clicking **Load Expense** button.
 - You can locate my visual compoenent at the left corner of the frame.

+## Phase 4: Task 2:

+- New expense of amount 24.0 of category Meal  on date 2024-10-10added
+- New expense of amount 25.0 of category milk  on date 2024-10-10added
+- New expense of amount 35.0 of category fashion  on date 2024-11-11added
+- New expense of amount 4.0 of category Coffee  on date 2024-10-11added
+- New expense of amount 40.0 of category Movies  on date 2024-11-12added
+- Saves data
+- New expense of amount 12.0 of category fjinre  on date 2024-11-11added
+- Data loaded from the saved list
+- All Expenses on 2024-11-11 added
+- All the expenses in the month of OCTOBER added
+- All expenses on 2024-10-10 added based on category:coffee
+- All the expenses in the month ofOCTOBER added based on category: milk
+- Saves data

+## Phase 4:  Task 3:
+ # If I have more time:
+ If I have more time I'd like to add few changes with respect to refactoring.
+Currently my "ExpenseOperations" class is applying diffferent methods on the list.
+It takes inout from "ElementExpense" class and adds it to the list.
+Then according to the methods it filters out the elements from the list.
+I'd like to divide it's functionality into different classes rather than methods.
+ Also, I'd like to divide the functinality of ExpenseTrackerGUI class into separate classes as well.
+I tried to divide it into panels but I think reading through the code will be much easier if I separate them into classes.
+ Moreover, as we learned in D4, I can also refactor my model package into classes like composite, component and leaf.
+In my case leaf could be a single expense that implements teh component, say ComponentExpense.
+And composite could be ExpenseOperations that also implements ComponentExpense interface.

 # References:
 - JsonSerialization Demo
   https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo